Zotero can be installed on most operating systems (macOS, Windows, Linux, and iOS).

 Use this form to register for a new Zotero account.
 You need a Zotero account to use the groups features and to enable syncing.

-Open Zotero, Select the "Edit" menu and "Preferences"
+Open Zotero, Select the "Edit" menu and "Settings"

-Select the "Sync" tab from the Preferences menu and add your account information.
+Select the "Sync" tab from the Settings menu and add your account information.

 When you sync the first time, you may need to use the sync now button to get the sync started immediately.